-The intersection points in the graphs in Figure ~\ref{fig:survey-equivalence} show the number of lay raters required to get the same predictive power as one or three journalists.
-For example, in the no-research condition, 7.69 lay raters\footnote{Non-integer equivalence values can be interpreted as a randomization procedure.
-For example, 7.69 lay raters corresponds to using eight raters for $69\%$ of the items, and seven raters on the other items.} were sufficient to achieve the same power as one journalist.
+We estimate confidence intervals for the points on the power curve, again using the percentile bootstrap procedure~\cite{diciccio1988review}.
+In each of 500 bootstrap samples, we randomly select, with replacement, from the complete set of items, an item set of equal size.
+For each, we compute the power curve points as described above, the expected correlations with a randomly selected journalist for simulated rater panels of different sizes.
+We then compute a 95\% confidence interval for each point on the power curve as the interval that covers the middle 95\% of expected correlation scores that were computed.

-Benchmarking against the performance of simulated panels of journalists is especially interesting because platforms may face the practical question of whether and when to rely on crowd judgments to extend the reach of journalists' or fact checkers' judgments which are available for only a limited set of items.
-If a platform would be wiling to rely on the judgment of a single journalist, then arguably it should be willing to rely on a crowd that performs better than a single journalist at predicting what another journalist would say.
-If a platform would be willing to rely on the majority rating of three journalists, then arguably it should be willing to rely on a crowd that performs better than a panel of three journalists at predicting what another journalist would say.
+The intersection points in the graphs in Figure~\ref{fig:survey-equivalence} show the number of lay raters required to get the same predictive power as benchmark panels of one or three journalists.
+For example, in the no-research condition, 7.69 lay raters were sufficient to achieve the same power as one journalist\footnote{Non-integer equivalence values can be interpreted as a randomization procedure.
+For example, 7.69 lay raters corresponds to using eight raters for $69\%$ of the items, and seven raters on the other items.}.

 Comparing across the three conditions, we can see that lay raters in the two research conditions correlate with a journalist better than do raters in the no research condition and that the individual research condition has greater power than the collective research condition for large groups of lay raters.
 In the individual research condition, C2, 15.22 lay raters were equivalent to three journalists; even 54 raters were not sufficient to achieve the same power as three journalists in the other two conditions, and in the no research condition, C1, 54 raters were also insufficient to achieve the same power as two journalists.